WordPress Plugins For Managing WordPress Post Revisions

 WP Optimize

-In addition to performing tasks such as cleaning redundant revisions of pages and posts and performing database optimization routines, WP Optimize also lets you do the following:
+In addition to performing tasks such as removing unnecessary page and post revisions and performing database table optimization routines, WP Optimize also lets you perform maintenance tasks such as:

 - Mobile device friendly